 Flood Group Set up, public meetings held, website created

-The Patterdale Parish Community Flood plan aims to identify all the issues we faced in December 2015 from Glencoyne, through Glenridding and Greenside, up and down Grisedale, in Patterdale, Deepdale and Hartsop.
-There are over 70 issues listed, alongside the actions that have already been completed and the jobs still to be done.
-The original plan can be seen further down this page, as well our Community Flood Risk Management Toolkit, and a presentation we gave at the North West Regional Floods Conference in July 2016.
+The Patterdale Parish Community Flood plan aimed to identify all the issues we faced in December 2015 from Glencoyne, through Glenridding and Greenside, up and down Grisedale, in Patterdale, Deepdale and Hartsop.
+There were over 70 issues listed, alongside the actions that had already been completed and the jobs still to be done.
+The original plan can be seen further down this page, as well our Community Flood Risk Management Toolkit, and a presentation we gave at the North West Regional Floods Conference in July 2016 , and the updated Feb 2017 plan for our Pilot Resilience Project.
+The current open list of jobs can be seen on the Latest Action Plan.

 PATTERDALE PARISH COMMUNITY FLOOD RISK MANAGEMENT TOOLKIT